saraculhane/acstats/TO-DO.md

 ## Things left to do with Reed Thesis template

+1. Use index features like Hadley did in adv-r
+1. Add Table of Abbreviations in an Rmd file

 ### Possible enhancements

 1. Change links inside document to be footnotes instead?